alexanderguzhva/bitset/readme.txt

 * AWS Graviton3 (SVE width 256)
 * docker-qemu which emulates ARM (SVE width 512)

-Clang produces faster code for SIMD than GCC for x86, but may produce slower code for ARM.
+Clang seems to produce faster code for SIMD than GCC.

 ===========================================================================